 Beyond that, it’s a time-consuming, non-automated process.
 Spreadsheets also don't include real-time indicators showing what has changed (i.e. slipped deals, increase/decrease in deal size) and they don’t enable a modern sales team that is always on the go.
 Your business is constantly changing and new deals are constantly coming in.

-Not only that, this process does not give visibility to the entire revenue operations team, which includes sales, marketing and customer success.
+Not only that, this process does not give visibility to every revenue-critical employee, which includes sales, marketing and customer success.
 Without such visibility, it is impossible to align goals and collaborate towards the number.

 After you’ve identified where you might be making mistakes, the types of reporting you might be using today, and the techniques you have in place for sales forecasting predictions, let’s talk about how you can bring your forecasting accuracy into the 21st century.